“Ding” Darling & Doc Ford’s Tarpon Tournament

 Check-In – Team Check-in opens at 5:00 p.m. and closes at 9:00 p.m. on Friday, May 8, 2015.
 All anglers are invited to attend the Captains Dinner.
 CLOSED to other guests.
 Only participating anglers and sponsors are included in this May 8 gathering.
 Check-in table located at Doc Ford’s Rum Bar & Grille, Ft.
 Myers Beach, FL.

 The captain or a designated crewmember must check in at table to receive tournament credentials, captain's bags, t-shirts, and other tournament related materials.
 Only one designated team member will attend the captains rules review meeting.
-The remaining members can stay outside and enjoy the auction, food and entertainment.
+The remaining members can stay outside and enjoy food and entertainment.
 Rules will be printed and placed in each Angler’s bag to review the night prior.

 Fishing Boundaries: This is a boat tournament.
 All boats must leave from designated marker and those with possible wins must return to tournament headquarters to qualify for prizes.
 Boundaries are unlimited for the area Gulf and Bays, including the Caloosahatchee River.
 However there is to be NO CANAL fishing.

 Truth Verification Test: Winning Captains WILL be required to submit and pass a truth verification test prior to being presented any prize.
 Failure to submit to such test automatically revokes all claims to prizes and disqualifies the Captain and crew from the tournament.
 Your entry in this tournament implies expressed approval that you and all anglers and crew members will submit to a truth verification test if requested by the Rules Committee.